sagemath/sagewiki_to_gh-2022-10-10/days24/abstracts.md

 non-prime-power groups, including the Higman-Sims group and the third Conway group.

+<<Anchor(Korporal)>>
+==== Anja Korporal and Georg Regensburger --- Implementing Integro-differential Operators via Normal Forms ====

+Integro-differential operators provide an algebraic structure for representing linear boundary problems for ordinary differential equations as well as their solution operators.
+We discuss a possible implementation of integro-differential operators in computer algebra systems.
+The operators are represented in normal forms, which are given as a sum of a differential, an integral, and a boundary operator.
+We show an implementation in Maple with applications to boundary problems.
+It allows to compute solution operators (Green's operators) and to multiply and factor boundary problems.

 <<Anchor(Paule)>>
 ==== Peter Paule --- Symbolic Computation in Special Functions: Recent Applications in Physics and Other Selected Topics ====